kkvarma/android_fragments/README.md

 ### Examples ###

-For more even **more** examples and detailed usage have a look to official wiki [page](https://github.com/Wolf-ITechnologies/android_fragments/wiki/Detailed-Usage).
+For even **more** examples and detailed usage have a look to official wiki [page](https://github.com/Wolf-ITechnologies/android_fragments/wiki/Detailed-Usage).

 ### How it works ###